Synerty/synerty-peek/docs/development/learn_plugin_development/LearnPluginDevelopment_AddMobile.rst

 Add Directory :file:`mobile-app`
 ````````````````````````````````

-The :file:`mobile-app` directory will contain the plugins the mobile Angular application.
+The :file:`mobile-app` directory will contain the plugins the mobile Angular application requires.

 Angular "Lazy Loads" this part of the plugin, meaning it only loads it when the user
 navigates to the page, and unloads it when it's finished.